kissgyorgy/my-stars/README.md

 ## Rust

+- [MaximeRivest/riddle](https://github.com/MaximeRivest/riddle) - The diary of Tom Riddle for the reMarkable Paper Pro — write with your pen, the page drinks your ink and answers in a flowing hand
+- [can1357/pon](https://github.com/can1357/pon) - Python 3.14, compiled to metal — JIT & AoT native compiler and runtime in Rust.
+Cranelift backend, ruff parser, Green Tea GC, byte-exact differential testing against CPython.
 - [514-labs/dnsglobe](https://github.com/514-labs/dnsglobe) - Global DNS propagation checker TUI — watch a DNS record propagate across 34 public resolvers worldwide, on a world map in your terminal
 - [run-llama/liteparse](https://github.com/run-llama/liteparse) - A fast, helpful, and open-source document parser
 - [AlexsJones/llmfit](https://github.com/AlexsJones/llmfit) - Hundreds of models & providers.
 One command to find what runs on your hardware.